After having read the first 27 lessons and if you feel that you have grasped the concepts conveyed; then you are more qualified than most bookkeepers.

 There really is no undergraduate degree program for bookkeeping.
 Nobody has a college diploma from an accredited institution for bookkeeping; accounting yes, bookkeeping no. There are some programs in community colleges.
 They teach basic accounting principles, dual entry, payroll and lightly touch on the chart of accounts.
 But none of them approach the subject matter from the perspective of the six account types like this series did with Lessons 1 through 11.

-Almost three quarters of all bookkeepers are trained via on the job learning; omni-domni you’re a bookkeeper.
+Almost three quarters of all bookkeepers are trained via on the job learning.
 Here, somebody helps the new bookkeeper learn all of the above.
 This volume covered the same aspects of accounting.
 The first 27 lessons explained the concepts of bookkeeping and underlying fundamentals involved.
 Basically the ‘Why’ of accounting was explained.

 The next group of lessons get involved in the ‘How’ aspect of bookkeeping.
 They are going to cover the daily routines, weekly requirements and monthly closings.
 In addition, they go into detail about running a payroll, paying bills and complying with federal deadlines.